CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/check-folder/check-folder-exists-block.md

 ### Error occurs whilst checking if the folder exists

-If any error occurs whilst checking if a folder exists at the specified [Folder Path][FolderPath Property], the variable specified in the [Folder Exists][FolderExists Property] property will be set to false.
+If any error occurs whilst checking if a folder exists at the specified [Folder Path][FolderPath Property], the variable specified in the [Folder Exists][FolderExists Property] property will be set to `false`.

 ### User does not have necessary permissions to check if the folder exists

-If the user the flow is executing as does not have permissions to check if a folder exists at the specified [Folder Path][FolderPath Property], the variable specified in the [Folder Exists][FolderExists Property] property will be set to false.
+If the user the flow is executing as does not have permissions to check if a folder exists at the specified [Folder Path][FolderPath Property], the variable specified in the [Folder Exists][FolderExists Property] property will be set to `false`.

 [FolderPath Property]: {{< ref "#folder-path" >}}
 [FolderExists Property]: {{< ref "#folder-exists" >}}